computelite/computelite/README.md

 Currently, ComputeLite supports the following languages:
 - **Python**: Powered by Pyodide, enabling advanced scripting and analysis.
 - **SQL**: Powered by SQLite, perfect for working with structured data.

-### 🌟 What's Next?

-We are actively working to expand ComputeLite's capabilities to include:
-- **JavaScript**: Bringing native browser scripting capabilities.
-- **R**: Enhancing statistical and analytical computation.
+- **R**: Powered by WebR, perfect for statistical and analytical computation
+- **JavaScript**: Runs natively in the browser, ideal for building interactive UIs, data visualizations, and DOM manipulation in real time

 ## 🌐 Try ComputeLite Now